Bursaries and Scholarships

 How do I apply?

 You do not need to make a separate application to the University in order to be considered for the Loughborough University Bursary.
 However, you will need to have made an application to the relevant Student Finance award agency.
 You and your sponsors (usually your parents) will also need to have given their consent to share information with the University.
 Once we have determined that you are eligible you will receive a letter informing you of the value of the award.
-If you believe that you are eligible for an award and have not received a letter by the end of October please contact us at email@example.com.
+If you believe that you are eligible for an award and have not received a letter by the end of October please contact Student Records & Operations at firstname.lastname@example.org.

 Will the Loughborough University Bursary be renewed for each year of my course?